rajonahmed749/Javascript-tricks/README.md

 ### `Array Tricks`

- i.
-How to remove falsy values from an array <br/>
+ - How to remove falsy values from an array <br/>
- ii.
-Convert any value to boolean <br/>
+ - Convert any value to boolean <br/>
- iii.
-How to resize an Array <br/>
+ - How to resize an Array <br/>
- iv.
-How to flatten a multidimensional Array <br/>
+ - How to flatten a multidimensional Array <br/>
- v.
-How to use short conditionals <br/>
+ - How to use short conditionals <br/>
- vi.
-How to replace all occurrences of a string <br/>
+ - How to replace all occurrences of a string <br/>
- vii.
-How to log variable with values properly?  <br/>
+ - How to log variable with values properly?  <br/>
- viii.
-How to calculate performance of a ask/operation? <br/>
+ - How to calculate performance of a ask/operation? <br/>
- ix.
-Merge to array into an array <br/>
+ - Merge to array into an array <br/>
- x.
-Remove duplicate element from an array <br/>
+ - Remove duplicate element from an array <br/>

 ### `All About String`

- i.
-Replace any string to another string <br/>
+ -  Replace any string to another string <br/>
- ii.
-Concat method about String <br/>
+ - Concat method about String <br/>
- iii.
-CharAt method of String <br/>
+ - CharAt method of String <br/>
- iv.
-Repeat method of String <br/>
+ - Repeat method of String <br/>
- v.
-Case changing method of String <br/>
+ - Case changing method of String <br/>
- vi.
-Slice method of String <br/>
+ - Slice method of String <br/>

 ### `Object tricks`

- i.
-Object build in method keys & values <br/>
+ -  Object build in method keys & values <br/>
- ii.
-Entries method returns array<br/>
+ - Entries method returns array<br/>
- iii.
-Frozen object can no longer be changed <br/>
+ - Frozen object can no longer be changed <br/>

+### The one chapter will be added in next weekend (closure and scope)
+    let me know what topic do you want by creating an issue